MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/m365d-action-center.md

 - Viewing an audit log of already approved remediation actions.
 - Reviewing completed remediation actions.

-Because the Action center provides a comprehensive view of Microsoft 365 Defender at work, your security operations team can operate more effectively and efficiently.
+Because the Action center provides a comprehensive view of Microsoft Defender XDR at work, your security operations team can operate more effectively and efficiently.

 ## The unified Action center